 This is another myth I see crop up on a daily basis.
 This idea is floating around purely because of misinformed right handed payers who think they are qualified to give advice on playing guitar left handed.
 It is in NO WAY harder to learn guitar left handed.
 See this article on the Myths Surrounding Playing Left Handed Guitar

 To sum up though!
 The only real difference is that chord diagrams are mirrored, but you’d have to be incredibly dim not to be able to read something as simple as this backwards.
 If you want to ensure you are reading them correctly, check out our left handed chord diagrams.
 Tabs are not backwards, learning materials are not backwards, and it makes no difference to a guitar teacher if you are left handed – in fact, many say that it is easier to teach a southpaw due to the Mirror Effect!

 Will Playing Right Handed Hurt My Playing?

 If you are a natural left handed guitar player then of course it will (eventually).
-If you want to advance beyond the basics and become the best player that you can be I strongly suggest you play the way your body feels the most comfortable with.
+If you want to advance beyond the basics and become the best player that you can be, then I strongly suggest you play the way which your body feels the most comfortable with.
 Alternatively, if you only want to learn a few camp fire songs then sure, you can get away with playing the wrong way around.
 Most of us, who actually have some ambition would be unsatisfied with just settling for second best however.